daren-thomas/daren-thomas.github.io/_posts/2020-02-26-cea-databases-part-2.md

 ![Adding a Construction Assembly](../images/2020-02-24-cea-databases/adding-construction-assembly.png)

+Make sure to click the "Save Databases" button when you are satisfied with your changes.

 You can now use this construction assembly with your scenario in the input editor.

 The Envelope Assemblies all specify properties of a building's envelope.
 They are referenced from the _architecture_ input table.